RantirAI/Rantir2.1/README.md

 - Replace the values of uid and guid in .env as 9999

+- create .nuxt in web-frontend directory and change permission to read and write by everyone

+  - mkdir web-frontend/.nuxt && chmod -R 777 web-frontend/.nuxt

 - Run the following command to build and run the only required containers for the app

   - docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build web-frontend